fabriciomendonca/medium-comment-react/README.md

 # Medium comment

-This is a React + Redux app that implements a simple version of the Medium's text highlight and comment feature.
+This is a React + Redux app that uses the Javascript Range API to implements a simple version of the Medium's text highlight and comment feature.

 See the real deal
 https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f